How to Negotiate a House Price Down After a Bad Survey

 Speak to a RICS Surveyor Today

 We hope this guide has helped you successfully prepare for negotiating a house price after receiving a house survey.
-Renegotiating is a common process for many who have received bad surveying results and you shouldn’t be put off from proceeding.
+This completes our surveying guide, but we have many more informative and helpful guides.
+To learn more read our guide to house removals.